 About Language Link

 At Language Link we speak your students’ language.
-We have partnered with schools and school districts for many years, providing customized translation solutions as well as interpretation services.
+We have partnered with schools and school districts for many years, providing customized translation as well as interpretation services for education.
 We work 24/7/365 in over 240 languages, servicing all languages needed in school settings.
 We match our linguists’ expertise to the specific needs of your school’s project.